Robbie-Cook/lerna/README.md

 ## How It Works

-Puggo allows you to manage your project using one of two modes: Fixed or Independent.
+pubbo allows you to manage your project using one of two modes: Fixed or Independent.

 ### Fixed/Locked mode (default)

-Fixed mode Puggo projects operate on a single version line.
+Fixed mode pubbo projects operate on a single version line.
 The version is kept in the `lerna.json` file at the root of your project under the `version` key.
-When you run `puggo publish`, if a module has been updated since the last time a release was made, it will be updated to the new version you're releasing.
+When you run `pubbo publish`, if a module has been updated since the last time a release was made, it will be updated to the new version you're releasing.
 This means that you only publish a new version of a package when you need to.

 > Note: If you have a major version zero, all updates are [considered breaking](https://semver.org/#spec-item-4).
-Because of that, running `puggo publish` with a major version zero and choosing any non-prerelease version number will cause new versions to be published for all packages, even if not all packages have changed since the last release.
+Because of that, running `pubbo publish` with a major version zero and choosing any non-prerelease version number will cause new versions to be published for all packages, even if not all packages have changed since the last release.

 This is the mode that [Babel](https://github.com/babel/babel) is currently using.
 Use this if you want to automatically tie all package versions together.
 One issue with this approach is that a major change in any package will result in all packages having a new major version.

 ### Independent mode

-`puggo init --independent`
+`pubbo init --independent`

-Independent mode Puggo projects allows maintainers to increment package versions independently of each other.
+Independent mode pubbo projects allows maintainers to increment package versions independently of each other.
 Each time you publish, you will get a prompt for each package that has changed to specify if it's a patch, minor, major or custom change.

 Independent mode allows you to more specifically update versions for each package and makes sense for a group of components.
 Combining this mode with something like [semantic-release](https://github.com/semantic-release/semantic-release) would make it less painful.